sth80-byte/my-first-repo-fall-25/README.md

 Clone the repo to download it from GitHub.
 Perhaps onto the Desktop.

 Navigate to the repo using the command line.
-Perhaps onto Desktop.
+Perhaps onto the Desktop folder.

 ```sh
 cd ~/Desktop/local_repository/my-first-repo-fall-25